South Africa shooting: Eleven taxi drivers killed in ambush

 Gunmen in South Africa have killed 11 taxi drivers in an ambush, police say.

-The men from Gauteng province were travelling to Johannesburg on Saturday night when their minibus was fired on.
+The men from Gauteng province were travelling to Johannesburg on Saturday night when their minibus was fired at.

-The victims, and four others critically injured, were returning from a colleague's funeral in the coastal region of Kwa-Zulu Natal, police said.
+The dead men, and four more who were critically injured, were returning from a colleague's funeral in the coastal region of Kwa-Zulu Natal, police said.

 The motive is unclear although rivalry between groups running minibus taxi routes in South Africa has led to violence in the past.